We Are A Glaucoma Center of Excellence

 How is Glaucoma Treated?

-Treatment of glaucoma varies substantially depending on the type of glaucoma and the stage the disease is in.
+Treatment options vary substantially depending on the type of glaucoma and the stage the disease is in.
 For many patients, prescription eye drops are sufficient, but some patients will need systemic medications and/or glaucoma surgery.
 Our Denver glaucoma treatment doctors have extensive surgical experience with glaucoma patients of all types.

 Some of our treatments for glaucoma are